terraform-aws-modules/terraform-aws-eks/UPGRADE-18.0.md

 - Support for AWS EKS Addons has been added
 - Support for AWS EKS Cluster Identity Provider Configuration has been added
-- AWS Terraform provider minimum required version has been updated to 3.64 to support the changes made and additional resoruces supported
+- AWS Terraform provider minimum required version has been updated to 3.64 to support the changes made and additional resources supported
 - An example `user_data` project has been added to aid in demonstrating, testing, and validating the various methods of configuring user data with the `_user_data` sub-module as well as the root `eks` module
 - Template for rendering the aws-auth configmap output - `aws_auth_cm.tpl`
 - Template for Bottlerocket OS user data bootstrapping - `bottlerocket_user_data.tpl`